tarikuzuma/datastruc_exercises/README.md

 This project is licensed under:
 Tarikuzuma!

-Please, if you use this document, do cite me or not its fine
+Please, if you use bits of my code, do cite me or not its fine